Maine State XC Girls Individual Champions 1978 - Present

 Kicking off the 2014 XC season with the Preseason MaineTrackXC Athlete/Fan XC poll.
 Check to see who the athletes & fans think are the top 12 teams now that the regular season is underway.
 Thanks to those who voted.
 Spread the word to teammates & others so we can have more participation throughout the season

 As part of our XC preview this year we are doing a virtual meets of the returners from last year based on 5k times for each class.
-Today's virtual meet is the Western Maine Class C Boys, see who is the favorite to win the Western Maine title this fall
+Today's virtual meet is the Eastern Maine Class A Girls, see who is the favorite to win the Eastern Maine title this fall

 As part of our XC preview this year we are doing a virtual meets of the returners from last year based on 5k times for each class.
-Today's virtual meet is the Class C Boys, see who is the favorite to win the state title this fall.
+Today's virtual meet is the Eastern Maine Class A Boys, see who is the favorite to win the Eastern Maine title this fall

 It was a great 2012-2013 in both cross country and track across the Great State of Maine.
 Many of our seniors will soon be on their way to start their college careers both athletically and academically so we wanted to salute them one more time in this special feature.

-Let's take a look at the the top returning teams for Class C Girls XC in 2012.
+Let's take a look at the the top returning teams for Class A Girls XC in 2012.